krisrowe/pay-calc/README.md

 - `parties`: him/her definitions with employer keywords

 This data is consequential - store it in a config repo you control.

+### settings.json (Machine-specific, auto-managed)

+Located in `~/.config/pay-calc/settings.json`.
+Automatically managed by CLI:
+- `profile`: Path to your profile.yaml (set via `pay-calc profile use`)

+You typically don't edit this file directly.

 ### Profile Resolution Order